sonda-red/blog/content/posts/05-intel-homelab-3.md

 From the output above, you can see that the `gpu.intel.com` DeviceClass is registered and the `sonda-core` node (my GPU node) has a ResourceSlice with Intel GPUs.
 Two of the resources are namespaced (`ResourceClaim` and `ResourceClaimTemplate`) because they are requested by pods, while `DeviceClass` and `ResourceSlice` are cluster-wide.

-Since the workloads will be concentrated mostly in the `vllm` namespace, I created the ResourceClaimTemplates there.
+Since the workloads will be concentrated mostly in the `vllm` namespace, I created the ResourceClaimTemplates there ([deployments/vllm/resource-claim-templates.yaml](https://github.com/sonda-red/cluster-management/blob/main/deployments/vllm/resource-claim-templates.yaml)).

 [`deployments/vllm/resource-claim-templates.yaml`](https://github.com/sonda-red/cluster-management/blob/main/deployments/vllm/resource-claim-templates.yaml)
 ```yaml